Course

 Common Causes of Pressure Ulcers in the OR

-Since people who have normal mobility can move and adjust themselves when they feel pressure on a specific spot or bony prominence, there is no reason for the development of pressure ulcers.
-However, in surgical patients in surgery for one or more hours, methods for pressure ulcer prevention should be considered.
+Since people who have normal mobility can move and adjust themselves when they feel pressure on a specific spot or bony prominence, the development of pressure ulcers is unlikely.
+However, in patients undergoing surgery for one or more hours, methods for pressure ulcer prevention should be considered since they are immobilized and sedated.

-There are several causes for these injuries in the OR.
+There are several causes of pressure injuries in the OR.
 Most have to do with the patient being in one position for an extended period.
-An example of this might be a craniotomy, which can last one hour up to ten or more.
+An example of this might be during a craniotomy, which can last one hour up to ten or more.
 Keeping the patient free of skin breakdown during this time is key.

-Having the patient lie on a hard OR table for their procedure is one of the most common causes.
-Bony prominences can exacerbate skin breakdown after just one hour.
-Maybe while being placed under anesthesia, the patient had a muscle spasm after you positioned them for the procedure.
-This could also add unnecessary pressure to the skin as the nurse may not be aware of it (3).
-Check and recheck the positioning of the patient and necessary padding.
+Having the patient lie on a hard operating room table for their procedure is one of the most common causes.
+Areas with bony prominences can exacerbate skin breakdown after just one hour.
+Thus, nurses should check and recheck the positioning of the patient and necessary padding before, during, and after the procedure (4).

-Bony prominences are those areas where bones may push on the skin due to lying on that area or maybe having a medical device lying over them.
-Common trouble spots for the supine patient are the back of the head, elbows, shoulder blades, hips, coccyx, and heels (4).
-If the patient is turned prone, areas to watch out for are the forehead, nose, chin, shoulder joints, sternum, breasts for females, dorsal hand, hips, genitalia for males, knees, and top of feet and toes.
-The lateral position has its own set of problem areas, including the ears, shoulder acromion, trochanter of femur, condyles of the knee, and foot edge against OR table (9).
+Bony prominences are areas where bones may push on the skin due to the limited amount of underlying subcutaneous tissue.
+Lying in an area with a bony prominence or placing a medical device or equipment over these areas increases the chances of a pressure injury developing.
+Common trouble spots are the sacrum, back of the head, elbows, shoulder blades, hips, ischial tuberosity, and heels.
+If the patient is turned prone, areas to watch for potential injury are the forehead, nose, chin, shoulder joints, sternum, breasts for females, dorsal hand, hips, genitalia for males, knees, and top of feet and toes.
+The lateral position has its own set of problem areas, including the ears, shoulder acromion, greater trochanter of the femur, condyles of the knee, and lateral foot edge against the OR table (2,7).

-Jackknife position also increases the risk of pressure ulcers.
-Some of the areas to consider additional padding when practicing pressure ulcer prevention are against the nose, forehead, shoulder acromion, breasts for females, iliac crests in the hip bone, genitalia in males, condyles of knees, and foot edge against OR tables (9).
+The jackknife position, also known as the Kraske position, also increases the risk of pressure ulcers.
+Some of the areas to consider additional padding when practicing pressure ulcer prevention are against the nose, forehead, shoulder acromion, breasts, genitalia, and condyles of knees, (5).

 Other factors that increase the risk for pressure ulcers include:

-• Patient’s age- older skin tends to shear and tear easier.
-Elasticity is lost with age as well
+- Patient’s age- older skin tends to shear and tear more easily and elasticity is lost with age

-Friction happens when the skin is aggressively pulled down on the OR bed to place them at a certain position on the table.
-Shearing is two surfaces move opposite of each other (4).
-For example, if a nurse is moving a patient up in bed, care is needed to ensure none of the patient skin touches the sheet.
+Friction happens when the skin is aggressively pulled down on the OR bed to reposition.
+Shearing is a term that describes two surfaces moving opposite of each other (4).
+For example, if a nurse is moving a patient up in bed, care is needed to ensure none of the patient’s skin touches the sheet.
 The skin on the hips and tailbone may be dragged upward or the tailbone may hold it in place.
-Now we have the body moving upward and the tailbone staying stationary causing a skin shear or tear.
+Now we have the body moving upward and the tailbone staying stationary causing skin shear or tears.

-Trendelenberg and Reverse Trendelenberg can increase the risk of shearing due to the patients position on the table and the angle of bed.
-The surgeon may call for Trendelenberg position, but the patient keeps sliding toward the head of the bed because they have not been strapped in or positioned properly, leading to skin issues after the procedure.
+Trendelenburg and Reverse Trendelenburg can increase the risk of shearing due to the patient’s position on the table and the angle of the bed.
+The surgeon may call for Trendelenburg position, but the patient keeps sliding toward the head of the bed because they have not been strapped in or positioned properly, leading to skin issues after the procedure.
 If the bed is repositioned, the patient needs to be repositioned.
-A padded footboard should be on the bed if the surgeon thinks he will use Reverse Trendelenberg at any time during the surgery (9).
+A padded footboard should be on the bed if the surgeon thinks he will use Reverse Trendelenburg at any time during the surgery (5)

 Incontinence is a big problem for immobile people.
-If an area stays moist for a long period of time, skin breakdown can also occur.
+If an area stays moist for a long period, skin breakdown can also occur.
 Infection can also set in causing other health issues.
-Personal hygiene is an important facet of care for all patients, especially those with skin issues (3).
+Personal hygiene is an important facet of care for all patients, especially those with skin issues (8).
 Being aware of incontinence and infection is one step of pressure ulcer prevention in the OR.

 Self Quiz